 These easier miles are great for recovery the day after a long run or speed session, and help add miles to the week with minimal stress to the body.

-There are many benefits to conversation pace running, and shouldn’t be overlooked.
+The benefits of conversation pace running are many, and shouldn’t be overlooked.
 Conversation pace runs:

 - Allow us to have enjoyable conversations with our running friends